Individualized Hear-through For Acoustic Transparency Using PCA-Based Sound Pressure Estimation At The Eardrum: Eardrum Sound Pressure Estimation

 where $\odot$ denotes element-wise product.

-\subsubsection{PCA-based estimation}
+\subsection{PCA-based Estimation}

-As it can be seen from \eqref{eq:EQ1}, a direct linear mapping of the complex frequency domain vectors $\mathbf{s_{j}}, \mathbf{r_{j}}$ is possible but would require a large set of training data if FFT length $N_f$ is large.
+As it can be seen from Eq. ~\ref{eq:EQ1}, a direct linear mapping of the complex frequency domain vectors $\mathbf{s_{j}}, \mathbf{r_{j}} \in \mathcal{T}$ is possible but would require a large set of training data if FFT length $N$ is large.
 In this section, an PCA-based estimator is designed for the individual $\mathbf{r}$ based on features of a measured individual secondary path $\mathbf{s}$.

-PCA is commonly used for dimensionality reduction by projecting each data point onto only the first few principal components to obtain lower-dimensional data that facilitates to avoid over-fitting \cite{Steward93}.
-By conducting PCA, we extract the first $K$ principal components $U_{s,k},U_{r,k} \in \mathbb{C}^{\frac{N_f}{2}+1}$ of the set of complex frequency domain vectors $\mathbf{s_{j}}$ and $\mathbf{r_{j}}$, respectively.
+PCA is commonly used for dimensionality reduction by projecting each data point onto only the first few principal components to obtain lower-dimensional data while and avoid over-fitting \cite{Steward93}.
+By conducting PCA we extract the first $K$ principal components $U_{s,k},U_{r,k} \in \mathbb{C}^{\frac{N}{2}+1}$ of the set of complex frequency domain vectors $\mathbf{s_{j}}$ and $\mathbf{r_{j}}$, respectively.
 The receiver-to-eardrum path principal components matrix is defined as

-Let $\mathbf{\bar{r}}$ be the ensemble average of $\mathbf{r_{j}}$: $\mathbf{\bar{r}}=\sum_{j \in \mathcal{M}} \mathbf{r_{j}}/J$.
+Let $\mathbf{\bar{r}}$ be the ensemble average of $\mathbf{r_{j}}$: $\mathbf{\bar{r}}=\sum_{j \in \mathcal{T}} \mathbf{r_{j}}/J$.
 To obtain the complex gain vectors $\mathbf{g}_{r,j}$ that minimize the Euclidean distance between the reconstructed frequency domain vectors